pgeirinhas/DataScience_Portfolio/README.md

 Throughout this project Data Analysis frameworks and critical thinking are used to provide answers for the client.
 It is divided into 4 main parts:
 - Designing a Python script that automates Data Acquisition;
-- Interpretation of data and definition of KPIs to inform Business Decision makers;
+- Interpretation of data and definition of KPIs to inform Business Decision Makers;
-- Creation of a Power BI Dashboard for on-demand consultation from Sales Managers and Analyst;
+- Creation of a Power BI Dashboard for on-demand consultation from Business Decision Makers;
 - Final presentation for the client.

 **Note:** the original content of the dataset was completely modified and adapted due to data privacy/ownership (with the owner's consent).